natario1/CameraView/docs/_posts/2018-12-20-runtime-permissions.md

 ### Handling

 On Marshmallow+, the user must explicitly approve our permissions.
-You can
+You can either:

 - handle permissions yourself and then call `open()` or `setLifecycleOwner()` once they are acquired
-- ignore this: `CameraView` will present a permission request to the user based on whether they are needed or not with the current configuration.
+- let `CameraView` request permissions: we will present a permission request to the user based on whether they are needed or not with the current configuration.

-Note however, that this is done at the activity level, so the permission request callback `onRequestPermissionResults()` will be invoked on the parent activity, not the fragment.
+The automatic request is currently done at the activity level, so the permission request callback `onRequestPermissionResults()` will be invoked on the parent activity, not the fragment.

+The automatic request can be disabled by setting `app:cameraRequestPermissions="false"` in your XML declaration.